crazycat256/Nextcord-Bot-Template/README.md

 ## Creating Cogs

 To create a new cog, create a new file in the cogs directory, create a class that inherits from `nextcord.ext.commands.Cog` and a `setup` function that adds the cog to the bot.
 Then, add your commands, events, and tasks to the cog.
-Read the [Nextcord cogs documentation](https://docs.nextcord.dev/en/latest/ext/commands/api.html#nextcord.ext.commands.Cog) for more information.
-Here are some examples:
+Read the [Nextcord cogs documentation](https://docs.nextcord.dev/en/latest/ext/commands/api.html#nextcord.ext.commands.Cog) or take a look at the [Nextcord examples](https://github.com/nextcord/nextcord/tree/master/examples) for more information.
+Here are some examples of cogs:

 ### Command